In this series, I dig a little deeper into the meaning of psychological terms. This week’s term is seasonal affective disorder.

 I live on the wet west coast of Canada, just north of the 49th parallel.
 The biggest issue in the winter here is that it rains a ton, so the sun doesn’t make an appearance very often.
 While I find cloudy vs sunny days make a transient difference in my mood, winter doesn’t seem to affect my symptom patterns overall.
 However, since early on in the course of my illness I’ve had a consistent seasonal pattern of a major drop in mood starting in late August and lasting through September.

 I have a light box that I sometimes use in the winter, but I don’t notice much of an effect from it.
-I actually prefer the warm glow of my Himalayan salt lamp, even though it’s not the right kind of light to be effective for SAD.
+I actually prefer the warm glow of my Himalayan salt lamp; it’s not the right kind of light to have the benefits of a light box, but I find it soothing, which is not the case with my cool-white SAD light.

 Do you have a seasonal component to your illness?